Jim Lauderdale: Early life

 Lauderdale was born in Troutman, North Carolina, the son of Barbara Ann Lauderdale (née Hobson) and Dr. Wilbur "Chap" Chapman Lauderdale.
 Lauderdale's mother was originally from Kansas.
-In addition to her work as a public school and piano teacher, she was active in the Associate Reformed Presbyterian Churches in Troutman, Charlotte, and Due West, South Carolina, where she served as music director, church organist, and choir director.
-His father was born in Lexington, VA, the son of Reverend David Thomas and Sallie Ann Lauderdale (née Chapman).
+In addition to her work as a public school and piano teacher, she was active in the Associate Reformed Presbyterian Churches in Troutman and Charlotte, North Carolina, and Due West, South Carolina, where she served as music director, church organist, and choir director.
+His father was born in Lexington, Virginia, the son of Reverend David Thomas and Sallie Ann Lauderdale (née Chapman).
 Lauderdale's father was a noted minister in the Associate Reformed Presbyterian Church.
-Lauderdale has one sister, Rebecca "Becky" Tatum, and a nephew, Mark.
+Lauderdale has one sister.

 He grew up in Due West, South Carolina.
 Both of his parents were singers.
-He too sang in his early years, and learned the drums at 11, the harmonica at 13, and the banjo at 15.
+He, too, sang in his early years, and learned the drums at 11, the harmonica at 13, and the banjo at 15.
 He has cited the influence of Ralph Stanley and bluegrass music from an early age.
 He played a variety of music, including bluegrass, Grateful Dead, and folk in a duo with best friend Nathan Lajoie as a teenager.

-During his childhood in Due West, many music acts would come to Erskine College.
+During his childhood in Due West, many music acts came to Erskine College.
 Lauderdale remembers enjoying the album Will the Circle be Unbroken by the Nitty Gritty Dirt Band and Neil Young's Harvest.
-He attended the Carolina Friends School in Durham NC and then went on to the North Carolina School of the Arts in Winston-Salem, NC, studying theater.
+He attended the Carolina Friends School in Durham, North Carolina, and then went on to the North Carolina School of the Arts in Winston-Salem, North Carolina, studying theater.
 He played in country and bluegrass bands during college.

 Lauderdale is a long-time resident of Nashville, Tennessee.